 In some cases, the RPM of the car will go up quickly, but acceleration is very slow.
 The same causes and failures will also apply.

 Why is My Car Not Accelerating When I Press the Gas Pedal?

-This can include the clutch, ATF fluid, transmission, clutch, and more.
+Causes can include the low ATF fluid, failed transmission, bad clutch, and more.

 Each component will need to be checked to find the source of the problem.